TYPE DESIGN INFORMATION PAGE last updated on Fri Sep 15 20:33:52 EDT 2023

 Adam Turman is a Minneapolis-poster poster artist and bicycle enthusiast.
-At Chank's place, he designed the bicycle dingbat face B Complex (2012: The best things in life begin with a B. Bikes, Burgers, Beers, Babes.) and the fat finger face Turman Grotesk (2012).
+At Chank's place, he designed the bicycle dingbat typeface B Complex (2012: The best things in life begin with a B. Bikes, Burgers, Beers, Babes.) and the fat finger typeface Turman Grotesk (2012).
 [Google] [MyFonts] [More] ⦿

 Afrojet Type Foundry

 John Skelton is a type designer from St. Paul, MN, b.
 1973.
-Some sources have him located in Portland, OR, though.
+He is currently based in Portland, OR.
 He started out in 2008 as afrojet on FontStruct, making many free fonts there.
 Late in 2009, he set up Afrojet Type Foundry at MyFonts.
-Cargo Collective link.
-Behance link.
-Home page.
-Dafont link.

 FontStructions in 2008: Playtime (an original stencil family), Playtime Pattern Motifs (dings), Playtime Rounded (+Bold), Playtime Cutouts, Mango Solid (ultra fat, rounded), Mooch (experimental), Mooch Squared, Zombies Are The New Black, Jettison Stencil, Micromoog, hewett, hewett_bold, hewett_extended, Mikey (a Mickey Mouse font).
 Other creations there include Summer Grillz (about which he writes More gangster than Gill with more gold than Garamond, Summer Grillz is type jewelry for your mouth.
 All letterforms are diamond-kut using the finest type constructing software on the market today.
 Customize your grill with different fills., Lovestruc, Konstruct (multiline face), Steeplechase, Sawhorse, Sawhorse Braumarks (dingbats of a brewery), Alfred, Chesterfield, Hydroplane, Jettison-Stencil, Pop-Drops (kitchen tile face), Starstruc, Lovestruc, Chesterfield Prince, Chesterfield King, Chesterfield Queen (piano key font), Brainfreeze (ultra fat).